$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

-Furthermore, the existence of a non-canonical flow $f$ on $u$ with degree $\leq 0$ gives, again by duality, a non-canonical flow on $w=u^*u$ of degree $\leq 0$ even after shifting everything by $d(\vec{k})$.
-Thus, by Theorem~\ref{thm-evaluation}, (b) can not be true.
-Moreover, a canonical flow $f_c$ always exists and has degree lower or equal zero by Lemma~\ref{lem-canflow}.
-That is, if $f_c$ has negative degree, then, by Theorem~\ref{thm-evaluation} and duality again, (b) can not be true.
-Hence, $\neg\text{(c)}\Rightarrow\neg\text{(b)}$. (a)$\Rightarrow$(b): This follows from Theorem~\ref{thm-evaluation}, because the evaluation $\mathrm{ev}(w)$ is (up to a shift) the $q$-Shapovalov form $\langle u,u\rangle_{\mathrm{Shap}}$.
-By the discussion above the unique pre-canonical structure is given by the bar-involution $\phi$, the elementary tensors and Lusztig's bilinear form $(\cdot,\cdot)_{\mathrm{Lusz}}=\overline{\langle\cdot,\phi(\cdot)\rangle}_{\mathrm{Shap}}$.
-Hence, a $\mathfrak{sl}_n$-web $u$ that does not satisfy (b) can not satisfy the positive exponent property. (b)$\Rightarrow$(a): Recall that we already know that the $q$-Shapovalov form is the Kuperberg form is the evaluation result from Theorem~\ref{thm-evaluation}.
-Thus, we only need to check that $u$ is bar-invariant and satisfies Equation~\ref{eq-dualcan1} with $\mathrm{sh}=0$, $c(u,\vec{\lambda}_{T^{\prime}})\in q\bN[q]$ and a strict inequality for the sum.
-Then, because a dual canonical structure is unique (if it exists), we can conclude that the $\mathfrak{sl}_n$-web $u$ is dual canonical.
+(b)$\Rightarrow$(a).
+Recall that we already know that the $q$-Shapovalov form is the Kuperberg form is the evaluation result from Theorem \ref{thm-evaluation}.
+Thus, we only need to check that $u$ is bar invariant and satisfies \eqref{eq-dualcan1} with $\mathrm{sh}=0$, $c(u,\vec{\lambda}_{T^{\prime}})\in q\bN[q]$ and a strict inequality for the sum.
+Then, because a dual canonical structure is unique (if it exists), we can conclude that the $\mathfrak{gl}_n$-web $u$ is dual canonical.

-We observe that Lemma~\ref{lem-webasF} ensures that $u$ can be written as a sequence of $F_i^{(j)}$'s acting on a highest weight vector.
-Hence, since $\phi(F_i^{(j)})=F_i^{(j)}$, the bar-invariance follows.
+We observe that Lemma \ref{lem-webasF} ensures that $u$ can be written as a sequence of $F_i^{(j)}$ acting on a highest weight vector.
+Hence, since $\phi(F_i^{(j)})=F_i^{(j)}$, the bar invariance follows.

-Moreover, the second condition follows from Lemma~\ref{lem-canflow} (because (b)$\Leftrightarrow$(c)) together with Theorem~\ref{thm-kkele}.
+Moreover, the second condition follows from Lemma \ref{lem-canflow} (because (b)$\Leftrightarrow$(c)) together with Theorem \ref{thm-kkele}.
 Thus, (b) is a sufficient condition for $u$ to be dual canonical.

-If $u$ has a closed $\mathfrak{sl}_n$-sub-web $w$, then, since this corresponds to a multiplication by the quantum number $\mathrm{ev}(w)$ by Theorem~\ref{thm-evaluation} and the canonical flow corresponds to a negative degree of $\mathrm{ev}(w)$, the condition (c) can not be satisfied. \end{proof} We can now state a very explicit, pictorial condition for a $\mathfrak{sl}_2$-web $u$ to be dual canonical.
-This condition is well-known in the case $n=2$.
+If $u$ has a closed $\mathfrak{gl}_n$-subweb $w$, then, since this corresponds to a multiplication by $\mathrm{ev}(w)$ by Theorem \ref{thm-evaluation} and the canonical flow corresponds to a negative degree of $\mathrm{ev}(w)$, the condition (c) can not be satisfied. \end{proof}

-There is also a pictorial condition for the $\mathfrak{sl}_3$-webs that was recently found by Robert~\cite{rob2}.
-We could re-prove his theorem using Theorem~\ref{thm-dualcanwebs}.
-But it is a straightforward and not very short inductive case-by-case check on the total length of the $\mathfrak{sl}_3$-webs.
-We omit it here to keep the length of the paper in reasonable boundaries (ok, we failed).

-To be a little bit more precise, one takes the last ladder away to obtain $u^<$.
-Then one uses induction and either extend a non-canonical flow of degree $\leq 0$ on $u^<$ to $u$.
-The crucial case is then the case when $u$ has an fully internal hexagon as in the counterexample already found by Morrison and Nieh~\cite{mn}.
-Namely, in this case $u^<$ is dual canonical, but $u$ is not: One can extend a flow on $u^<$ of degree $1$ by a ladder of degree $-1$ to a non-canonical flow on $u$ with degree $0$.